PinkSwitch/Live-A-Live-Internal-Randomizer/README.txt

 *You no longer need to explore the entire burning orphanage before being able to find Kaori.
 ------------------------------------------------------------------------------------------------

-Features:
-   -Major Characters: Randomize the 8 chapter protagonists.
-This can result in secondary characters replacing main
-	 characters.
-No main characters can be duplicates, however a main character may be a duplicate of an existing secondary character without issue.

-   -Character Skills: Randomize which skills each character will learn.
-Characters will learn one skill on every level, and
-	 some characters may have more skills than they would under normal circumstances.
-All characters are guranteed to have a damaging attack skill in the level 1 slot.
-A single character can not roll duplicate skills, though multiple characters can potentially share skills.

-	-Auxillary Characters: Randomizes the secondary party members for each chapter.
-With the exception of the chosen Kungfu inheritor, only Major characters can enter the Final chapter.
-	  All characters will be guranteed to be unique.

-	-Robot Equipment: Randomize which 8 pieces of equipment Cube and Taro will need to equip in order to unlock their extra skills.
-This will not change which skills they are able to use, even if the equipment normally uses a skill in battle (they won't be able to learn Bang Bang Booom! if one of their skill equipment is the Cola Bottle, as an example).
+Settings:
+   -Character Skills:
+		|Normal: All characters will learn the same skills they would learn in the normal game, at their normal levels.
+		|Shuffled: Skill learnsets will be randomized with each other, and skills will be learned at their normal levels.
+Each character will have a unique learnset.
+		|Random Restricted: All characters will be given a skillset of 16 randomized skills from any character's learnset.
+The first skill will always be a damaging skill, and a character cannot learn duplicate skills.
+However, multiple characters may have the same skill as each other.
+		|Random w/ Enemies: The same as Random Restricted, but allows characters to potentially learn a select few skills that are normally exclusive to enemies, such as Pulsar Walk.
+		|Random w/ Items: The same as Random Restricted, but allows characters to potentially learn skills that can only be used by items, such as Area Great-Heal.
+		|Random Full: The same as Random Restricted, but characters will be able to learn any skill available without restriction.
+			Characters cannot learn any duplicate skills, but may share skills with another character.
+Each character will gain one skill per level, regardless of how many skills they can normally learn, except at level 15.
+The first skill learned will always be guranteed to be a damaging attack.
+			If Skills is set to anything other than Normal, Buriki Daioh will gain 4 completely random skills regardless of the skill setting.

+	-Major Characters:
+		|Normal: The 8 chapter protagonists are the same as in the normal game.
+		|Shuffled: The 8 chapter protagonists will be shuffled amongst each other.
+		|Randomized: The 8 chapter protagonists will be randomized to be any potential party member in the game.
+If Auxillary Characters is not set to Randomized, this will act the same as Shuffled.
+			Characters can not be duplicates regardless of settings chosen.
+The Master will be replaced with the chosen inheritor, which fall under Auxillary Characters, at the end of the chapter.
+			(NOTE: Currently the Mind Dungeon cannot be accessed if Akira is not able to join the finale party, but this will not affect any endings.)

+	-Auxillary Characters:
+		|Normal: Secondary chapter party members will be the same as in the normal game.
+		|Swapped: Secondary chapter party members will be swapped amongst the other party members within that chapter, excluding the protagonist.
+		|Shuffled: Secondary chapter party members will be shuffled amongst other party members across the game, but cannot be any of the major characters.
+		|Randomized: Secondary chapter party members will be randomized to any character, potentially including major characters.
+If Major Characters is not set to Randomized, this will act the same as Shuffled.
+			Characters can not be duplicated regardless of settings chosen.
+The mimic in the Ninja chapter will always mirror the leader of that chapter, regardless of which character they actually are.
+			Auxillary Characters are automatically balanced by the chapter they appear in.

+	-Robot Equipment:
+		|Normal: Cube and Taro will learn extra skills when equipping the Kotobuki Lacquer, Stone Cannon, Kintoto Cannon, Hiyokokko Cannon, Bounce Gun, 100v Laser, Stun Gun, or Plasma Spark.
+		|Random Accessories: Equipment that unlocks extra skills for Cube and Taro will be randomized, but can only be other Accessories.
+		|Random Unique: Equipment that unlocks extra skills for Cube and Taro can be in any equipment slot, but gurantees more than one skill can't be locked on the same equipment slot.
+		|Random Unrestricted: Equipment that unlocks extra skills for Cube and Taro can be in any equipment slot, potentially having multiple skills locked by the same equipment slot.
-	  There is a new NPC located in the antique shop during the Mecha chapter, Mock Toei, that will tell you which pieces of equipment will unlock skills for robots.
+			There is a new NPC located in the antique shop's lower floor during the Mecha Chapter.
+They will tell you which equipment unlocks skills.
-	  Skill-granting equipment will always be guranteed to be something Cube can equip, but Taro may not be able to.
+			Skill-granting equipment is guranteed to be something that Cube can equip, but not necessarily Taro.

-	-Character Colors: Menu and battle sprites for characters will be assigned random color sets taken from other characters.
-Currently, overworld sprites are not affected by this.
+	-Character Colors:
+		|Normal: Characters will always use their proper colors, barring a few specific instances (see Q/A for more details)
+		|Battle/Menu: Characters' full detail appearance will use a randomly selected color scheme of another character in battles and menus
+		|Overworld Only: Characters will use a randomly selected color scheme while on the overworld, not counting NPC characters (see Q/A for more details)
+		|Full: Characters will use a random, and not necessarily matching, color scheme for their overworld and detailed appearances.

-	-Menu Colors: All menu boxes outside of battle will be assigned a colored theme, ala the box flavors from Earthbound.
+	-Menu Colors: All menu boxes outside of battle will be assigned a colored theme, akin to the box flavors from Earthbound.
 --------------------------------------------------------------------------------------
 Known Issues: